softcover/softcover_book/chapters/softcover_markdown.md

 > *Any sufficiently complicated typesetting system contains an ad hoc,
 > informally specified, bug-ridden, slow implementation of half of \LaTeX.*

-\noindent Looking at the ever-expanding definition of "Markdown"---from [GitHub-flafored Markdown](http://github.github.com/github-flavored-markdown/) to [kramdown](http://kramdown.gettalong.org/) to Softcover-flavored Markdown itself---we see the pattern of Hartl's Tenth Rule emerge.
+\noindent Looking at the ever-expanding definition of "Markdown"---from [GitHub-flavored Markdown](http://github.github.com/github-flavored-markdown/) to [kramdown](http://kramdown.gettalong.org/) to Softcover-flavored Markdown itself---we see the pattern of Hartl's Tenth Rule emerge.
 (As with Greenspun's Tenth Rule of Programming, there are no rules 1--9 preceding Hartl's Tenth Rule of Typesetting; calling it the "tenth rule" is part of the joke.)

 Of course, there's no law saying that we *have* to use Markdown, augmented or otherwise, and Hartl's Tenth Rule suggests a second possibility: *actually using \LaTeX*.
-Since \LaTeX\ is designed to make print-quality formats like PostScript and PDF, we do have to make some concessions when outputting multi-format ebooks, mainly because the popular EPUB and MOBI formats ultimately are based on HTML, and there's simply no general mapping from \LaTeX\ to HTML.
+Since \LaTeX\ is designed to make print-quality formats like PostScript and PDF, we do have to make some concessions when outputting multi-format ebooks, mainly because the popular EPUB and MOBI formats ultimately are based on HTML, and there's simply no general mapping from \LaTeX\ to HTML\@.
 But what we *can* do is support a *subset* of \LaTeX\ that maps nicely to HTML (and thence to EPUB and MOBI).
 The result is a version of \LaTeX\ that supports *polymorphic output*---i.e., *\PolyTeX*.
 (Unfortunately, even \PolyTeX\ can't fully escape Hartl's Tenth Rule, since producing HTML output from \LaTeX\ requires writing just such an implementation of half of \LaTeX.
-(Well, we do our best to make it fast and avoid bugs\ldots) But by using \PolyTeX\ we at least avoid creating an ad hoc, informally specified *syntax* as well.)
+But by using \PolyTeX\ we at least avoid creating an *ad hoc*, informally specified *syntax* as well.)

 \PolyTeX, at the cost of some complexity, gives authors considerably more power, flexibility, and extensibility than any variant of Markdown, Softcover-flavored Markdown included.
 If you already know HTML or Markdown, \PolyTeX\ is not hard to learn, with the only really scary syntax being for math input---but if you want to typeset mathematics, you need to learn \LaTeX\ anyway:
 \[ \left(-\frac{\hbar^2}{2m}\nabla^2 + V\right)\psi = E\psi \]